Date: September 6, 2019 | Location: New York City | Venue: Mercury LoungePre-Show Exploration

 I bought these tickets as soon as they went on sale, making sure to snag two of the VIP party passes in the process.
 In fact, I was driving at the time they went on sale, so I purposely pulled into a parking lot to buy the tickets before hitting the road again.
 What can I say?
 I’m committed 😉 Through a wonderful friend I met through an internship this summer (and who works with Megan & Liz), Bethany, I learned that they were shocked when their VIP sold out in minutes.
 I wasn’t surprised in the least!
 These are two of the most talented, genuine, and fabulous women I’ve ever encountered in the music industry.
-The week of the show, I finally got around to making bus and train arrangements to get to and from the city (my parents live in Connecticut, so we stay with them and go into the city from New Haven).
+The week of the show, I finally got around to making bus and train arrangements to get to and from the city (my parents live in Connecticut, so my boyfriend and I stay there for a night and then go into the city from New Haven the next day).
 Granted, I definitely should have bought those tickets sooner, but (she said very drawn out) my procrastination wasn’t too detrimental and I got the tickets we needed.
 This time.

 We made it into New Haven in plenty of time to find parking and make it to Union Station, a welcome change from our last trip.
 We hopped on our bus and began our trek into New York City.
 Okay, not the best bus driver in the world, but the price was right so how can we complain?
 We got off the bus at the end of the line and got our bearings as to where exactly we were.
 We were quite far from the venue, but we got into the city with plenty of time (planning does in fact pay off, folks), so I figured we could take a nice walk, weather permitting.